Myneyy/Mlauncher-v1/README.md

 ## Features
 - Showcase and run my personal projects
-- Easy Login/Register with HWID
+- Easy login and registration using HWID
 - Simple and intuitive interface for managing multiple projects
-- customizable
+- Fully customizable interface

 ---